tzcytpm/pl-comms-web/README.md

    web server.

 Note that `yarn dist` is not supported on Windows, so Windows users can run `yarn build`, which will build all the necessary files into the `webapp` directory.
-The version of PL Comms will not appear in Settings without using the dist script.
+The version of privateLINE Comms will not appear in Settings without using the dist script.
 You can then mount the `webapp` directory on your web server to actually serve up the app, which is entirely static content.

 # Running as a Desktop app

-PL Comms can also be run as a desktop app, wrapped in Electron.
+privateLINE Comms can also be run as a desktop app, wrapped in Electron.
 You can download a pre-built version from <https://element.io/get-started> or, if you prefer, build it yourself.